rikurauhala/0b.is/.github/ISSUE_TEMPLATE/new-translation--for-the-maintainer-.md

 name: New translation (for the maintainer)
 about: Things to do when preparing to add support for a new language
 title: ''
-labels: documentation, refactoring, translation, user interface
+labels: documentation, refactoring, release, translation, user interface
 assignees: rikurauhala

 ---